-- 2.3.1 Specifies the minimum qualifications required of Vendors and provides information regarding requirements of the Master Agreement and the solicitation process. - 2.3.2 Contains instructions to vendors in how to prepare and submit their SOQ. - 2.3.3 Explains how the SOQ will be reviewed, qualified, and selected. - 2.3.4 Includes the following Appendices: - A Master Agreement: The agreement that will be executed with qualified Vendors responding to this RFSQ.
-The terms and conditions of the Master Agreement are not negotiable. - B Required Forms: Forms that must be completed and included in the SOQ. - C Solicitation Requirements Review (SRR) Request: Transmittal form sent to Public Health requesting a Solicitation Requirements Review.
+- 2.3.1 Specifies the minimum qualifications required of Vendors and provides information regarding requirements of the Master Agreement and the solicitation process. - 2.3.2 Contains instructions to Vendors on how to prepare and submit their SOQs. - 2.3.3 Explains how the SOQ will be reviewed, selected, and qualified. - 2.3.4 Includes the following Appendices:

-D Background and Resources: California Charities Regulation: An information sheet intended to assist Nonprofit agencies with compliance with SB 1262 - the Nonprofit Integrity Act of 2004 and identify available resources.
+- A Master Agreement: The Master Agreement under this solicitation.
+The terms and conditions shown in the Master Agreement are not negotiable. - B Required Forms: Forms that must be completed and included in the SOQ. - C Solicitation Requirements Review (SRR) Request: Transmittal sent to Public Health requesting a Solicitation Requirements Review. - D Background and Resources: California Charities Regulation: An information sheet intended to assist Nonprofit agencies with compliance with SB 1262 the Nonprofit Integrity Act of 2004 and identify available resources.